spatialstatisticsupna/BJ_2022/R/README.md

 -   **Table 4 (in the Appendix):** Model selection criteria and predictive ability for the different models.

 Finally, the folder includes the files **Modelo1.Rdata,...,Modelo8.Rdata** with the fit of the models **M1 to M8**.
-The user do not need to run all the code to get Tables 1 and 4, but simply load the files **Modelo1.Rdata,....,Modelo8.Rdata** and run the lines to produce the Tables.
+The user does not need to run all the code to get Tables 1 and 4, but simply load the files **Modelo1.Rdata,....,Modelo8.Rdata** and run the lines to produce the tables.

 ### [**Section4_ValidatingPredictions**](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/tree/main/R/Section4_ValidatingPredictions "Section4_ValidatingPredictions")